 I have only been diamond painting for a little over a month but I already have a top tip for you.
 Canvas size!
 The more intricate a design is the large the canvas you should purchase.
 For anyone who is a keen photographer, think about the issues of pixilation when you resize an image.
 My first canvas was 40 x 30 cm, and this is the finished result.

 There is some pixilation and I am not sure about my decision to add glitter tape around the edges.
 But because it is my first and I love the colours of the night sky, I framed it and put it on my wall.
 This is the photo of how it should look.

-I am now working on a larger canvas, although it is taking longer and cost a little more the difference in image quality is worth it.
+I now work with larger canvass, although it takes longer and cost a little more the difference in image quality is worth it.
 At some point I hope to get a large-scale image still.
 This will cost more money but the quality of the image will be worth it.

 Why Diamond Painting for Spoonies?

 So, why do I advocate diamond painting for spoonies?

 When you are diamond painting, you must concentrate!
 The more intricate the design the more concentration you need.
 This completely takes you out of your own head.
 I know this is no help when pain levels are at their worst.
 But on those average days when you are dealing with many niggles, it is a great distraction.